oracle-nace-dsai/brooklyn-market-value/README.md

 coordinates.
-However it does include XCOORD and YCOORD, and the following step (which is not described in the blog) uses the XCOORD,YCOORD data plus the lat,long data for a few properties extracted from Google Maps, to trail ML models to estimate the lat,long of all properties.
+However it does include XCOORD and YCOORD, and the following step (which is not described in the blog) uses the XCOORD,YCOORD data plus the lat,long data for a few properties extracted from Google Maps, to train ML models to estimate the lat,long of all properties.
 Eyeball comparisons of estimates to actuals indicate that the error in this estimate is approximately a fraction of a city block, which is good enough for tutorial purposes